 Instead of limiting to one exact number, soft quotas can be set to allow for a range of respondents.
 In the example below, we are going to edit the hard quota of 500 males and females to a range of 400-500 males and females and a total quota of 1000 respondents.

 Editing soft quotas follows the exact same process as shown above, except instead of editing one number you can enter a range of numbers.

 After saving your edits, your new quotas will automatically update and adjust to reflect any data that has already been collected.

-- Limit Range: The limit ranges will automatically adjust for the totals already collected towards the quota.
-In this example, 212 males have already qualified, so the real quota limit for females is now 288.
-This is reflected in the female limit range shown as 200-288(300).
+1. Limit Range: The limit ranges will automatically adjust for the totals already collected towards the quota.

-- Total Range: When entering a total for soft quotas, you can only enter one number, not a range.
+2. Total Range: When entering a total for soft quotas, you can only enter one number, not a range.
 Your total limit must equal the sum of the minimum and maximum numbers set in all categories.
-So in this example, the minimum quota is 200 and the maximum quota is 300, so the total quota must be set at 500.
-Although you entered one number, after saving, the total will automatically adjust to show a range.
-The minimum in the range will automatically be set based on the sum of minimum values you set for each category.
-In this example, because the minimums are set at 200 males and 200 females, the 500 total we entered will automatically adjust to a range of 400-500.
-The survey will continue allowing respondents into the survey until the maximum total number is reached.
+The minimum in the range will automatically be set based on the sum of minimum values you set for each category and the survey will continue allowing respondents into the survey until the maximum total number is reached.

 3. Floating Respondents: This value (+200) represents the number of floating respondents that can be used beyond the soft quotas set.